jhucsf/fall2025/index.md

 ## News

+* **Sep 25** — [Assignment 2](assign/assign02.html) has been updated so
+  that the evaluation of the quality and comprehensiveness of your unit tests (for your helper functions) will happen in Milestone 3, not Milestone 2.
 * **Sep 10** — [Assignment 2](assign/assign02.html) has three milestones,
   due Friday, Sep 19th, Friday, Sep 26th, and Friday, Oct 3rd, respectively.
 * **Sep 4** — Some clarifications regarding `fixpoint_add`, `fixpoint_sub`,